-This article provides a brief description on the required knowledge and analysis techniques for slope stability analysis, slope failure repair, and other geotech aspects related to manmade and natural slopes.
+This article provides a brief description of the required knowledge and analysis techniques for slope stability analysis, slope failure repair, and other geotech aspects related to human-made and natural slopes.
 This article is not intended to be comprehensive or all-inclusive.

 Knowledge Required for Slope Stability Analysis

-For slope stability analyses to be useful, they must represent the correct problem, correctly formulated (modelled).
-This requires:
+For slope stability analyses to be useful, they must represent the correct problem, correctly formulated (modeled), and this requires:

 — mastery of the principles of soil and rock mechanics;

-— accurate knowledge of geology and site conditions (including also topography, stratigraphy, groundwater conditions, and water bodies in contact with the slope);
+— precise knowledge of geology and site conditions (including also topography, stratigraphy, groundwater conditions, and water bodies in contact with the slope);

 — accurate knowledge of the properties and mechanical behavior of the soils and rocks at the site; and,

-— expertise in conducting correct and accurate numerical and computational analysis for Slope Stability Analysis purposes.
+— expertise in conducting correct and representative numerical and computational analysis for Slope Stability Analysis purposes.

 The difference between undrained and drained conditions in slope stability analysis is time.